Azure/fleet/docs/troubleshooting/README.md

     type: Applied
 ```

-We notice that object remains the **same**, and we also see that in the spec, **resourceSnapshotName** is still has the **old ClusterResourceSnapshot's** name.
+Upon inspection, it is observed that the `ClusterResourceBinding` remains unchanged.
+Notably, in the spec, the `resourceSnapshotName` still references the old `ClusterResourceSnapshot` name.

-We have this situation cause **rollingUpdate** input was not specified by the user and hence by default,
+This scenario arises due to the absence of explicit `rollingUpdate` input from the user.
+Consequently, the default values are applied:

-**maxUnavailable** is set to 25% * 3 (desired number) and rounded to 1 and **maxSurge** is set to 25% * 3 (desired number) and rounded to 1.
+- `maxUnavailable` is configured to **25% * 3 (desired number), rounded to 1**
+- `maxSurge` is configured to **25% * 3 (desired number), rounded to 1**

+#### Summary of Events:
-**To summarize**, when the CRP was initially created two **ClusterResourceBindings** were created and since the namespace didn't exist on the hub cluster we created the work object with an empty list of manifests and **ClusterResourcePlacementSynchronized** was set to **True**.
+1. Initially, when the CRP was created, two `ClusterResourceBindings` were generated.
+However, since the `test-ns` namespace did not exist on the hub cluster, the work object was created with an empty list of manifests, and `ClusterResourcePlacementSynchronized` was set to `true`.

-But once we create the **test-ns** namespace on the hub the rollout controller tries to pick the two **ClusterResourceBindings** to update, but we have **maxUnavailable** set to 1 which is already the case since we have one missing member cluster now if when the rollout controller tries to roll out the updated **ClusterResourceBindings** and even if one of them fails to apply we break the criteria of the **rollout config** since **maxUnavailable** is set 1.
+2. Upon creating the `test-ns` namespace on the hub, the rollout controller attempted to update the two existing `ClusterResourceBindings`.
+However, the `rollingUpdate` configuration posed a challenge: `maxUnavailable` was set to 1, which was already the case due to a missing member cluster.
+If, during the update, even one of the bindings failed to apply, it would violate the `rollingUpdate` configuration since `maxUnavailable` was set to 1.

+#### Resolution:
-The solution to this particular case is to manually set maxUnavailable to a higher value than 2 to loose the rolling update configuration or join the third member cluster.
+- To address this specific issue, consider manually setting `maxUnavailable` to a value greater than 2 to relax the `rollingUpdate` configuration.
+- Alternatively, you can also join the third member cluster.

 ### How can I debug when my CRP ClusterResourcePlacementApplied condition is set to "False"?

-In the **ClusterResourcePlacement** status section check to see which **placementStatuses** also has ResourceApplied status set to false.

-From the **placementStatuses** we can get the **clusterName** and then use it to find the work object associated with the member cluster in the **fleet-member-{ClusterName}** namespace in the hub cluster and check its status to figure out what's wrong.
+#### **Investigation steps:

+1. Check `placementStatuses`, in the `ClusterResourcePlacement` status section, inspect the `placementStatuses` to identify which clusters have the `ResourceApplied` condition set to `false` and note down their `clusterName`.
+2. Locate `work` Object in Hub Cluster, use the identified `clusterName` to locate the `work` object associated with the member cluster. please check this [section](#how-and-where-to-find-the-correct-work-resource) to get the latest work object.
+3. Check `work` object status, inspect the status of the `work` object to understand the specific issues preventing successful resource application.

+#### Example Scenario:
-For example, in this case the **CRP** is trying to propagate a namespace which contains a deployment to two member clusters, but the namespace already exists on one member cluster called **kind-cluster-1**.
+In the presented case, the `ClusterResourcePlacement` is attempting to propagate a namespace containing a deployment to two member clusters.
+However, the namespace already exists on one member cluster, specifically named `kind-cluster-1`.

-**CRP spec:**
+#### CRP spec:
 ```
   policy:
     clusterNames: